cloudposse/atmos/website/docs/core-concepts/components/component-overrides.md

     command: "<command to execute>"
 ```

 You can include the `overrides`, `terraform.overrides` and `helmfile.overrides` sections in any Atmos stack manifest at any level of inheritance.
-The scope of the `override` configuration is limited to all of the Atmos components defined within the manifest and all its imports up until that point.
+The scope of the `override` configuration is limited to all the Atmos components defined within the manifest and all its imports up until that point.
+In other words, the `overrides` configuration defined within a stack manifest does not affect any other components defined in different stack
+manifests for the same top-level stack.

 <br/>